PrometheusVault/ember/README.md

 ### Prompt customization

-- Ember renders planner prompts from `prompts/planner.prompt`.
-Adjust this file (or point `LLAMA_PROMPT_PATH` at your own) to change how we describe commands, required JSON formats, etc.
+- Ember renders planner prompts from `prompts/planner.prompt` and responder prompts from `prompts/responder.prompt`.
+Adjust these files (or point `LLAMA_PROMPT_PATH` / `LLAMA_RESPONDER_PROMPT_PATH` at your own) to change how we describe commands, tool outputs, or final answer tone.
-- The default template instructs the LLM to output JSON with `response` and `commands` keys, so we can decide whether to run slash commands or just reply.
+- The planner template instructs the LLM to output JSON with `response` and `commands` keys so Ember can decide whether to run slash commands.
+The responder template takes the user prompt plus the aggregated tool results and returns the conversational answer.

 ## Testing